dichen001/Go4Jobs/README.md

 ShuaShuaShua~
 Keep you motivated.
 Make progress everyday.
 Get your dream job.

 1. Please **update your progress** here **EVERYDAY** if possible, even when you are not making any progress.
-I'm sure seeing the other's progress will keep you motivatide and catch up soon.
+I'm sure seeing the other's progress will make you motivatide, and let you catch up soon.
-2. Feel free to commit your Leetcode submission here for record, which will reward you a nice contribution graph at your GitHub's homepage.
+2. Feel free to commit your Leetcode submission here for record, which will reward you back a nice contribution graph at your GitHub's homepage.
 If you do, please create your own folder and commit inside your folder.
 3. I have provided you guys a nice template for a month-view calender, and some emojies for you to record your daily progress.
   - Feel Good? :+1:， :star:， :clap:
   - Feel Bad?  :shit: